 - Reinhardt Redwood Regional Park – despite not being by the coast, this forest has no shortage of beautiful redwoods

-- Red Rock Canyon National Conservation Area – beautiful red rocks and hiking trails located just outside Las Vegas
+- Red Rock Canyon National Conservation Area – beautiful red rocks and hiking trails located just outside Las Vegas.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Bishop – a charming city and one of the very best stops to rest after traversing Death Valley National Park